tahashmi/bwa/README.md

 main.c -> Some Arrow tables/plasma objects creation functions like create_plasma_object() added.

 fastmap.c -> Step-2 in process() has been changed.
+All individual data fields are being stored in Arrow RecordBatches.

 bwamem.c -> mem_aln2sam() is now filling a SAM data structure (for Arrow representation) instead of creating a SAM data string to be written in SAM file.